drscotthawley/formalyzer/README.md

 ### Technical Approach

-You *could* try to feed raw HTML and PDF into an LLM, but that could be prohibitively slow, expensive, and error-prone.
+You *could* try to feed raw HTML and PDF into an LLM, but that might be a waste of resources – prohibitively slow, expensive, and error-prone.
 Instead, `formalyzer` uses

 - standard packages to pre-process & reduce the inputs: `bs4` for HTML, `pypdf` for PDF